Cisko-Rijken/FuSchnickens/README.md

-# FuSchnickens
+# Green Goose
-FU don take it personal

-First of all this is a test

-I like to built but be4 I start I will first educate myself and then...

-CU aROUND!!!
+This is a testfile as to start with indicators of so called green gooses.

+Stay tuned